The Shorthand Profile

 In 1769, towards the end of his career, philosopher, economist and historian David Hume built a house in Edinburgh.
 Partial to younger company, he made friends with Nancy Orde, the daughter of Chief Baron Orde of the Scottish Exchequer.
 In a moment of good humour Ms Orde chalked “St. David’s Street” on the side of Hume’s house one evening.
 The name stuck.
 Check Hume’s biography here.

-My choice reflects my respect for Mr Hume; not so much for the specific intellectual positions he defended, as much as for the approach and character he exhibited in doing so.
+My choice reflects my respect for Mr Hume and for the Scottish Enlightenment in general; not so much for the specific intellectual positions he defended, as much as for the approach and character he exhibited in doing so.
 Humane, sceptical, suspicious of the hubris that emerges in all fields of human endeavour, prudentially rather than ideologically conservative, he is a model for a civilised approach to intellectual life.